 The Trust is run by a board of Trustees made up of the Chair (Katrina Taee), a Financial Sub-Committee (Katrina Taee, Melissa Conville, Andrew Don and Amy Illingworth).
-A Selection Committee (David Draper, Chris Dodd, Kath Rosedale and Ben Jarman) and two members of the Conville family are Trustees (Katrina Taee nee Conville and Melissa Conville).
+A Selection Committee (David Draper, Chris Dodd, Kath Sutherland and Ben Jarman) and new Trustee, Jon Garside) and two members of the Conville family, (Katrina Taee nee Conville and Melissa Conville).
 In addition, 5 members of the Board, have been or are climbers of differing levels and are able to bring those experiences to the Board.
-This year one Trustee has resigned due to moving abroad and we are currently looking for a new Trustee.

 We come together for our Annual General Meeting once a year and our decision making is done by majority vote.
 Follow-up administrative work and meetings continue through the year.
 The Selection Committee meet during the year to choose participants from the pool of applications from young people and act in an advisory role to the Board on mountain training matters.
 If needed, we co-opt key experts and representatives from the professional world of climbing to advise us on our work and our two Patrons, Sir Christian Bonington CBE and Andy Cave are both well known in the climbing world.